Social Icons

 P is for "Pell-Mell"

-I really want to weep because of this strain
+I am close to tears because of this strain

 For my tears will be in vain